Johannesburg, South Africa

 Money-Saving Tips:

-3. Look for combo tickets or discounts when visiting multiple attractions.
+- Look for combo tickets for multiple attractions.

-- Visit Johannesburg in the shoulder seasons of autumn (March to May) and spring (September to November) for pleasant weather and fewer crowds.
-Booking accommodation and flights in advance can help secure better deals.
+- Visit during the shoulder seasons of autumn (March to May) and spring (September to November) for pleasant weather and fewer crowds.

 Local Payment Customs and Tipping Practices:

-- Tipping is customary in South Africa.
-It's typical to leave a 10-15% tip at restaurants if service is not included.
-Tipping guides, drivers, and hotel staff is also appreciated.
+- Tipping 10-15% is customary in restaurants if a service charge is not included.

 Best Travel Credit Cards